-Christian Woman's Board of Missions (CWBM), Kentucky(start date: - end date: )
+Christian Woman's Board of Missions (CWBM), Kentucky

-Long before the Christian Woman's Board of Missions (Disciples of Christ) was formed, the year 1819 was the beginning of woman's missionary work as a distinctive agency.
-The first organization was the Missionary Society of the Methodist Episcopal Church in New York (source: Historical Sketch of the Christian Woman's Board of Missions by E. J. Dickinson; H. E. Moses).
-That particular organization ceased in 1861, though other efforts had been put into place over the 42 years and would eventually lead to the formation of the Christian Woman's Board of Missions (CWBM) in 1874.
+Long before the Christian Woman's Board of Missions (Disciples of Christ) was formed, the year 1819 saw the beginning of women's missionary work as a distinctive agency.
+The first organization was the Missionary Society of the Methodist Episcopal Church in New York (source: Historical Sketch of the Christian Woman's Board of Missions, by E. J. Dickinson and H. E. Moses).
+That particular organization ceased in 1861, though other efforts had been put into place over 42 years that would eventually lead to the formation of the Christian Woman's Board of Missions (CWBM) in 1874.

-There was also a Negro CWBM worker who came to Kentucky, and did so by way of Mississippi and Liberia.
-The journey actually started with his teacher, Jacob Kenoly (1876-1911), a minister who was born in Laclede County, MO.
-Kenoly was an educated man, his education started in Missouri and culminated in Edwards, MS at the CWBM school Southern Christian Institute.
+There was also a Negro CWBM worker who came to Kentucky by way of Mississippi and Liberia.
+The journey actually started with his teacher, Jacob Kenoly (1876-1911), a minister born in Laclede County, MO.
+Kenoly was an educated man whose education started in Missouri and culminated in Edwards, MS at the CWBM's Southern Christian Institute.
 Kenoly attended this particular school because he wanted to go to Africa as a missionary.
 One last stop for his training was in the Ozark Mountains in Arkansas.
-Once his education was completed and Jacob Kenoly had the money need for the voyage, he left the United States and arrived in Monrovia, Liberia as a Disciples missionary on July 26, 1905.
-He did good work until his death in 1911 due to a boating accident in Liberia.
+Once his education was completed and Kenoly had the money needed for the voyage, he left the United States and arrived in Monrovia, Liberia as a Disciples missionary on July 26, 1905.
+He did good work until his death in a boating accident in Liberia in 1911.

-The plan was for James I. Rundles, Sr. to get his education and return to Liberia as a missionary to his people.
-But, Rundles remained in the U.S. He married Bertha B. King from Hermanville, MS [source: Church Street: the Sugar Hill of Jackson Mississippi by G. Sweet and B. Bradley].
-The couple moved to Kentucky where in 1917, James I. Rundles, Sr. was doing missionary work in Crofton, KY, for the Christian Woman's Board of Missions [source: James I. Rundles' WWI Draft Registration Card].
-It was also noted on his registration card that Rundles had served for 4 years as a sergeant in a militia.
+The plan was for Rundles to get his education and return to Liberia as a missionary to his people, but Rundles remained in the U.S. He married Bertha B. King from Hermanville, MS [source: Church Street: the Sugar Hill of Jackson Mississippi, by G. Sweet and B. Bradley].
+The couple moved to Kentucky where, in 1917, Rundles was doing missionary work in Crofton for the Christian Woman's Board of Missions [source: James I. Rundles' World War I Draft Registration Card].
+It was also noted on his registration card that he had served for four years as a sergeant in a militia.
 He was claiming "exempt" from military service in the U.S. because of his missionary work.
-The couple would return to Mississippi and in Jackson, James I. Rundles was a minister, principal of a school, a business owner, and a community leader [source: James "Jim" Rundles, Jr., "Up and down Farrish Street," @ insurancenews.net, 10/24/2014 [online].
+The couple would return to Mississippi, and in Jackson, James Rundles was a minister, principal of a school, a business owner, and a community leader [source: James "Jim" Rundles, Jr., "Up and down Farrish Street," @ insurancenews.net, 10/24/2014 (online)].
 James I. Rundles, Sr. was given the birth date of September 14, 1888.
-He was born in Schiffelin, Liberia, according to his WWI Draft Registration Card, and he died around 1930 after returning to Liberia, according to authors Sweet and Bradley.
+He was born in Schiffelin, Liberia, according to his World War I draft registration card, and died around 1930 after returning to Liberia, according to authors Sweet and Bradley.

-For more information see "Christian Church (Disciples of Christ) in The Kentucky Encyclopedia edited by J. E. Kleber, pp. 186-187; Negro Education: a study of the private and higher schools for colored people in the United States, v.
-1, by the U.S. Office of Education, T. J. Jones; and Christian Church Women by D. B. Hull.
-An early photo image of James I. Rundles, Sr. is in the January 17, 1918 issue of The Christian Century: a journal of religion, v.
-XXV, no. 3 [available at Google Books].
-The image caption is "Four of Jacob Kenoly's Boys from Liberia at Southern Christian Institute.
+For more information see "Christian Church (Disciples of Christ) in The Kentucky Encyclopedia, edited by J. E. Kleber, pp. 186-187; Negro Education: a study of the private and higher schools for colored people in the United States, vol. 1, by the U.S. Office of Education, T. J. Jones; and Christian Church Women, by D. B. Hull.
+An early photograph of James I. Rundles, Sr. is in the January 17, 1918 issue of The Christian Century: a journal of religion, vol. XXV, no. 3 [available at Google Books].
+The image caption reads "Four of Jacob Kenoly's Boys from Liberia at Southern Christian Institute.
 Left to Right: Peter Dunson, James Rundles, Robert Gooden, and Jerome Freeman."